barto14753/jwt-decoder/README.md

 ## Project Description

-The JWT Decoder is a web application built with React and Material UI that allows you to decode JSON Web Tokens (JWTs).
-It provides a user-friendly interface for decoding JWTs and displaying their contents.
+The JWT Decoder is a web application built with React and Material UI that allows you to decode and verify JSON Web Tokens (JWTs).
+It provides a user-friendly interface for decoding JWTs, displaying their contents, and verifying signatures using various key formats.

 ## Features

-- Decode JWTs: Enter a JWT and the application will decode it and display the header and payload information.
+- **Decode JWTs**: Enter a JWT and the application will decode it and display the header and payload information.
-- Encode to JWT: Update header and payload data to receive new JWT
+- **Encode to JWT**: Update header and payload data to receive new JWT
+- **JWT Verification**: Verify JWT signatures using different key formats:
+  - Public Key (PEM format)
+  - JWK (JSON Web Key)
+  - JWKS (JSON Web Key Set) endpoint
+  - X.509 Certificates
+  - Default application certificate
+- **Key Management**: Load verification keys from:
+  - Text input
+  - File upload (.pem, .crt, .key, .pub, .json, .jwk)
+  - Remote JWKS endpoints
+- **Multiple Algorithms**: Support for HMAC (HS256, HS384, HS512) and RSA (RS256, RS384, RS512) algorithms
+- **Real-time Validation**: Live verification status with detailed error messages

 ## Demo